iPhone Gear Case

 You need to shave a little bit of material away around the silencing slider if you have the iPhone 4s

-iPhone Gear Case by QuentinT is licensed under the Attribution - Non-Commercial - Share Alike license.
+iPhone Gear Case by QuentinT is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure QuentinT would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure QuentinT would love to see what you've printed.
+Please document your print and share a Make with the community.